The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Results Analysis

-\paragraph{Even strong models struggle with tables.} The absolute scores of all models are medium-low, at best reaching $0.49$ (see Table \ref{table:perform}); but also, the gap between lower-performing models and higher-performing models is narrow.
+The absolute scores of all models are medium-low, at best reaching $0.50$ (see Table \ref{table:perform}); but also, the gap between lower-performing models and higher-performing models is narrow.
 This indicates that better models are only moderately better at table understanding.
+Moreover, paired Cohen's $d$, an effect size metric, shows most model comparisons have small, often non-significant, practical differences.
+See Appendix~\ref{appendix:statistical_testing} for more details.